sbmods1/Sb-Magic-Box/README.md

 # Sb Advanced Box Customizer

 This project provides a customizable box using HTML, CSS, and JavaScript.
-Users can dynamically adjust the box's appearance with various controls:
+Users can dynamically adjust the box's appearance with various controls, including adding text and images.

 ## Features